For Sale

 “BW” can be in the ARBA registration number for another reason, however, with very different implications for the perpetuation of “color.”
 A colored sheep in the ancestry of a Romney need not have been recessively-colored.
 That ancestor could have got its color from having a dominant color allele at another place in the genome, the extension locus.
 White offspring of an extension-dominant parent have not inherited that color allele; it’s gone for good from their genetic makeup and from that of their descendants, but ARBA rules decree that all BW affixes, regardless of origin, must stick generation after generation.
 Overall, I think that ‘s a good idea though confusing.

-For the last thirty years or so, most natural-colored Romneys in shows (and, I would venture, all of them in the majors) have a dominant color allele at the extension locus.
+For the last thirty years or so, most natural-colored Romneys in shows (and, I would venture, nearly all of them in the majors) have a dominant color allele at the extension locus.
 This observation is offered without judgement or explanation here.

 In summary, BW is not a mark of Cain nor a scarlet letter; it can be a tipoff to the possibility of a recessive allele at agouti, which some Romney breeders seek and others shun.